Pilipinas Got Talent season 5: Voting mechanics

+Timeslot

+When the show initially premiered on January 23, 2016, it initially aired at 9:30 PM, filling the timeslot previously vacated by the second season of Your Face Sounds Familiar after it ended on December 13, 2015.
+Prior to the season's premiere, the temporary filler movie block Kapamilya Weekend Specials took over the said timeslot.
+On February 13, 2016, after Dance Kids ended, it was moved to an earlier timeslot of 7:30 PM to give its timeslot to I Love OPM.
+On April 24, 2016, the show temporarily aired at a late timeslot of 10:00 PM to give way to the 2016 Philippine presidential election final debate.

 Auditions

 Pre-auditions

 The pre-auditions for the fifth season took place in key cities in the Philippines.
 Pre-auditions were held in Manila, Batangas, Cebu, and Davao.
 But this season, the pre-auditions are judged by Pilipinas Got Talent staff and those who passed will make it to the live audition.

 There were also mini-auditions in several cities and provinces in the Philippines including Antique, Aurora, Cabanatuan, Cagayan de Oro, Catarman, Catbalogan, Guimaras, Imus, Kalibo, Legazpi, Roxas, Tacloban, and Tarlac City.
 These mini-auditions are judged by Pilipinas Got Talent staff and those who passed will make it to the live auditions.

 In addition, online auditions was put up where contestants can upload their own audition video and send it to the website of Pilipinas Got Talent.

 Live auditions

 The live auditions in front of the judges were held on January 12–14, 2016 at the Kia Theater in Araneta Center, Cubao, Quezon City (for the Manila auditions) and on January 21–23, 2016 at the Davao del Sur Coliseum in Digos (for the Visayas and Mindanao auditions).
 This fifth season, voting works on a majority-of-three basis (as there are now four judges).
 If an act receives three or more "yes" votes from the judges, they advance to the next round of the competition which is the judges cull.

 Below are the acts that had received at least three Yes votes from the judges, and as well as those Golden acts: